How to Tame a Mid-Life Belly

 So what can we do to keep our blood vessels unclogged, strong and healthy?

-1. Follow - the principles of a Mediterranean-style diet rich in a variety of fresh fruit and vegetables, ideally 6 portions a day and include a daily portion of a vegetable rich in nitric oxide, such as beetroot, broccoli, spinach, collard greens and kale.
+1. Follow - The principles of a Mediterranean-style diet rich in a variety of fresh fruit and vegetables, ideally 6 portions a day and include a daily portion of a vegetable rich in nitric oxide, such as beetroot, broccoli, spinach, collard greens and kale.
 Nitric oxide is a substance that is essential for optimal arterial health and function.
 Eat regularly.

 1. Move - Aim for 30 minutes 5 times a week.
 However, research is growing that 'snack size' consistent exercise is just as impactful on our bodies and our mind.
 Dr Chatterjee is a huge advocate for adding an exercise snack with your daily routine so add squats as the kettle is boiling, or toe raises whilst brushing your teeth 5 minutes a day is better than nothing and consistency is key.

-1. Stop - smoking.
+1. Stop - Smoking.

 1. Maintain - low LDL cholesterol by reducing your consumption of processed and deep-fried foods.